gmdfalk/blockify/README.md

 You can use relative and absolute paths as well as basically any audio source/format, as long as you have the respective gstreamer codec installed.

 ## Changelog
+- v1.7.2 (2015-01-10): Added unmute_delay option for the GUI, too.
+Removed forced unmute when Spotify is not playing a song or blockify can't find an ad.
 - v1.7.1 (2014-12-26): Fix for [issue #32](https://github.com/mikar/blockify/issues/32) (introduced playback_delay option), better load_config and update_slider error catching
 - v1.7 (2014-12-24): Unmute delay (avoid last second of commercial), segfault bug fix, Timeout for radio stations, logging improvements, threading improvements (complete switch to gtk), refactorings.
 - v1.6 (2014-12-23): Configuration file, playlist and notepad improvements, bug fixes.